 LaPierre, S. S. (2019).
 Contemporary art and historical archives: Collaborations and convergences in a digital multicultural age.
 School of Information Student Research Journal, 9(1).
 Retrieved from http://scholarworks.sjsu.edu/slissrj/vol9/iss1/4

-Purpose of an Annotated Bibliography
+Purpose of Annotated Bibliographies

+The biggest difference between abstracts and annotated bibliographies is scope.
 An annotated bibliography lists several sources within a subject or topic.
 An abstract is intended as part of an individual research paper.

 Sample Annotated Bibliography Entry

 Review this example of an entry in an annotated bibliography, formatted in Chicago author-date style.

 Reed, Maureen E. 2015.
 A Woman’s Place: Women Writing New Mexico.
 Albuquerque: University of New Mexico Press.